-At Neotys we say, “test early…and often”, meaning that load testing should ideally be done both earlier in the SDLC, more often, and at different levels of granularity.
+At Neotys we say, “test early, and often,” meaning that load testing should ideally be done both earlier in the SDLC, more often, and at different levels of granularity.
 Component testing is similar in approach to API testing, but specific methods are often required to ensure full test coverage of all components and application layers

-Testing a single component, then testing integrated groups of components together (e.g. for a UI) ensures that these components can still function properly when you get to more-complex test and load scenarios later in the SDLC.
+Testing a single component, then testing integrated groups of components together (e.g., for a UI) ensures that these components can still function properly when you get to more-complex test and load scenarios later in the SDLC.
 Then, you can transition with confidence to doing more traditional system-wide performance testing in a pre-production environment.

 Component testing is increasingly being done in a Continuous Integration (CI) and Continuous Delivery (CD) environment.
-The objective of CI is essentially defensive; performance testers and developers test on a very regular and automated basis and are intent on documenting performance trends and comparing their results to a reference test, typically to know if their current modifications on the code is having a deteriorating or improving effect on performance.
+The objective of CI is essentially defensive; performance testers and developers test on a very regular and automated basis and are intent on documenting performance trends and comparing their results to a reference test, typically to know if their current modifications on the code are having a deteriorating or improving effect on performance.

 Focus on Application Performance

 Take advantage of today’s best practices by “Shift Left” testing (testing early and often in your SDLC).
-As more DevOps and Agile-focused teams adopt this approach, what they are really doing is changing the granularity of what is tested at different stages of the SDLC, moving toward deploying the application into a pre-production environment.
-Additionally, you should consider how and when testing APIs, Microservices and components should be a part of your overall performance testing plan to ensure actual end-user experience will be satisfactory without frustration or failure.
+As more DevOps and Agile-focused teams adopt this approach, what they are doing is changing the granularity of what is tested at different stages of the SDLC, moving toward deploying the application into a pre-production environment.
+Additionally, you should consider how and when testing APIs, Microservices and components should be a part of your overall performance testing plan to ensure actual end-user experience will be successful without frustration or failure.

 Making Performance Testing a Competitive Edge